d2l-ai/d2l-en/chapter_convolutional-modern/nin.md

 However, a careless use of dense layers might give up the spatial structure of the representation entirely, Network in Network (NiN) blocks offer an alternative.
-They were proposed by [Lin, Chen and Yan, 2013](https://arxiv.org/pdf/1312.4400.pdf) based on a very simple insight---to use an MLP on the channels for each pixel separately.
+They were proposed in :cite:`Lin.Chen.Yan.2013` based on a very simple insight---to use an MLP on the channels for each pixel separately.

 ## NiN Blocks